 In most cases, non-resident purchasers should interpose a Canadian corporation to acquire the shares of an existing Canadian corporation.
-This structure may have several advantages, including the ability to benefit from an increase or "bump" in the Canadian tax cost of the non-depreciable capital property (such as shares of subsidiary corporations or land) of the Canadian operating corporation if it is subsequently wound-up into or combined by amalgamation with the Canadian holding corporation, and the ability to create an increase in paid-up capital that may subsequently be repatriated on a tax-free basis.
+This structure may have several advantages, including the ability to benefit from an increase or "bump" in the Canadian tax cost of the non-depreciable capital property (such as shares of subsidiary corporations or land) of the Canadian target corporation(s) if it is subsequently wound-up into or combined by amalgamation with the Canadian holding corporation, and the ability to create an increase in paid-up capital that may subsequently be repatriated on a tax-free basis.

 Generally, paid-up capital represents the amount that is paid to a corporation for the issuance of treasury shares.
 If a shareholder of a Canadian corporation sells those shares to a non-resident purchaser, the non-resident purchaser will not be able to increase the paid-up capital of the shares of the corporation, although the non-resident's adjusted cost base (tax cost) will be equal to the purchase price.
 The "stepup" in tax cost of the shares for Canadian purposes is of no value to a non-resident shareholder if the disposition of the shares would not be taxable under Canadian domestic law or under a treaty.
 However, if the non-resident subscribes for shares of a Canadian holding corporation that in turn purchases the shares of a Canadian operating corporation from a Canadian shareholder, the paid-up capital of the non-resident's shares in the Canadian holding corporation will be equal to the amount invested for shares.
-Dividends could be paid by the Canadian operating corporation to the Canadian holding corporation free of tax under Parts I and IV of the ITA, and the dividends then could be distributed by the Canadian holding corporation as a return of capital to the non-resident up to the amount of the paid-up capital without the imposition of Canadian withholding tax.
+Dividends could be paid by the Canadian operating corporation to the Canadian holding corporation free of tax under Parts I and IV of the ITA, and the surplus can then be distributed by the Canadian holding corporation as a return of capital to the non-resident up to the amount of the paidup capital without the imposition of Canadian withholding tax.
+This is the case whether or not the Canadian group has undistributed earnings and profits.